Pyongyang University of Science and Technology: History

 PUST construction plans were politically troubled and slowed down in 2005 and 2006, in connection with the 2006 North Korean nuclear test, but later on were resumed and completed.
 PUST celebrated its grand opening in September 2009 and its official opening in October 2010.
 It had planned to enrol up to 200 higher-level students per year, from both parts of Korea.
 Plans include the hiring of up to 250 faculty members from universities and research institutions in South Korea, China, the United States, and other countries.
 PUST classes began in the fall of October 2010.
 As a joint venture university, PUST is seen as a contribution to the Korean reunification process.

 Kim Hak Song, who managed a farm run by the agriculture department of the university, was detained on charges of committing “hostile criminal acts” against the country on 6 May 2017.
-Kim Sang-duk, who also worked for the university, had been arrested on similar charges on April 22.
+Another US citizen, Kim Sang-duk, who also worked for the university, had been arrested on similar charges on April 22.
 They both were released on May 8, 2018, into U.S. Secretary of State Mike Pompeo's custody after overtures were made for a meeting to be held between President Donald Trump and Supreme Leader Kim Jong-un in June 2018.

-Due to a ban on Americans travelling to North Korea issued by the U.S. State Department in mid-July in 2017, the university had to start the fall semester without its dozens of American staffers in September, who comprised roughly 60 out of 130 foreigners at the university, including faculty members, staffers and family members, as none of them received special permission to stay.
+Due to a ban on Americans travelling to North Korea issued by the U.S. State Department in mid-July 2017, the university had to start the fall semester without its dozens of American staffers in September, who comprised roughly 60 out of 130 foreigners at the university, including faculty members, staffers and family members, as none of them received special permission to stay.

 On October 3, 2019, PUST officially celebrated its 10-year anniversary by holding an international Conference (ICoPUST2019) on campus with more than 30 prominent international speakers.